ImmunityBio is on a Mission

 How Can ImmunityBio Help You?

 Solutions for PatientsMany cancer therapies, including radiation therapy, chemotherapy, CAR-T therapy, and B-cell immunotherapy, severely weaken the immune system—the human body’s most important natural disease-fighting weapon.
 But ImmunityBio creates targeted, personalized immunotherapies that are designed to strengthen the immune system and enable it to outsmart your disease.

-Solutions for Research ScientistsOur NK-92® easy-to-maintain and highly cytotoxic natural killer cell line provides a versatile bioanalytical testing solution that helps researchers develop functional killing assays that are more consistent and reliable than donor blood and reporter gene assays.
+Tools for Research ScientistsOur NK-92® easy-to-maintain and highly cytotoxic natural killer cell line provides a versatile bioanalytical testing tool that can help researchers develop functional killing assays that are more consistent and reliable than donor blood and reporter gene assays.

 A Robust Clinical Pipeline